-In Fiscal Year (FY) 2011, West Virginia collected $7 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average West Virginia taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2011, Georgia collected $31.1 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Georgia taxpayer can afford this level of taxation.

-As shown in the charts below, West Virginia’s state and local tax burden (tax collections divided by personal income) was the ninth highest in the nation for FY 2011 at 11.5 percent—or 9.6 percent above the national average of 10.5 percent.
-Not surprisingly, West Virginia’s tax burden has grown significantly over time by 76 percent to 11.5 percent in FY 2011 from 6.5 percent in FY 1950.
+As shown in the charts below, Georgia’s state and local tax burden (tax collections divided by personal income) was the eleventh lowest in the nation for FY 2011 at 9 percent—or 13.7 percent below the national average of 10.5 percent.
+Georgia’s tax burden has increased significantly over time by 46.5 percent to 9 percent in FY 2011 from 6.2 percent in FY 1950.